ietf/id-guidelines/README.md

     intended to be valid, confirm that it validates against the appropriate definition.

-XML provides structures, such as the “`<any>`” element information item in XML Schema, to allow element extensions.
+XML provides structures, such as the "`<any>`" element information item in XML Schema, to allow element extensions.

 -   [ ] Ensure the I-D contains clear guidance on how, when, and where